Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Related Works

 \paragraph{Improving GFN Exploration} Many works have focused on improving the exploration mechanisms in GFNs.
 Some, such as Generative Augmented Flow Networks~\citep{panGenerativeAugmentedFlow2022} and Sibling-Augmented GFNs~\citep{madanImprovingExplorationSibling2024} implement intrinsic motivation as an exploration mechanism.
 Local Search GFNs~\citep{kimLocalSearchGFlowNets2023} instead integrate a local search heuristic that backtracks from generated objects to find nearby improvements to candidate solutions.
 Finally, Thompson Sampling has been studied as a mechanism to guide exploration in GFNs~\citep{rector-brooksThompsonSamplingImproved2023a}.
 The approaches attempting to improve exploration should be seen as complementary to our work, as they are compatible.
 However, specifying a reward structure allows us to provide theoretical analyses which pave the way towards problem dependent data-efficiency and exploration mechanisms.

 \paragraph{GFNs with Intermediate Learning Signal} Traditional GFN settings typically assume that only the value of fully-defined compositional objects can be observed~\cite{bengioFlowNetworkBased2021,bengioGFlowNetFoundations2023}.
-In this work, we consider a relaxed setting where the value of intermediate objects in-the-making can be observed as well.
-Such relaxed setting has been considered in Forward-Looking strategies for GFNs~\citep{panBetterTrainingGFlowNets2023, zhangLetFlowsTell2023, zhangDiffusionGenerativeFlow2023,senderaImprovedDiffusionSampler2024}, which use intermediate values to improve local credit assignment in a attempt to mitigate sparse and delayed learning signals.
+We consider a relaxed setting where the value of intermediate objects in-the-making can be observed as well.
+This relaxed setting has been considered in Forward-Looking strategies for GFNs~\citep{panBetterTrainingGFlowNets2023, zhangLetFlowsTell2023, zhangDiffusionGenerativeFlow2023,senderaImprovedDiffusionSampler2024}, which use intermediate values to improve local credit assignment in a attempt to mitigate sparse and delayed learning signals.
 Similarly, LED-GFNs~\citep{jangLearningEnergyDecompositions2023} learn to decompose energy functions dependent on the reward to better assign credit.
-Crucially, these methods typically treat intermediate signals to improve learning in the current trajectory.
-They do not exploit the structural properties of these rewards (such as submodularity) to infer information about unobserved objects.
-In this work, we argue that intermediate learning signal in structured environments can be used not just for credit assignment, but as a source of (quasi-)free data augmentation for global exploration.
+Crucially, these methods leverage intermediate signals to improve learning in the current trajectory.
+They do not exploit the structural properties of these rewards to infer information about unobserved objects.
+We argue that intermediate learning signal in structured environments can be used beyond credit assignment, as a source of (quasi-)free data augmentation for global exploration.